-BT Cooke's failure to submit its winter weather readiness report as required under 16 TAC § 25.55(c)(2) impacted one generation asset with a capacity of 59.8 MW-enough to power an estimated 11,960 homes during periods of peak demand.
-Accordingly, the potential impact of a weather-related failure at the generation resource is significant and merits the assessment of enhanced administrative penalties.
+Shell is a sophisticated, multinational company with the resources necessary to ensure that its generation assets are in compliance with the Commission's weather emergency preparation requirements.
+Additionally, Shell's failure to submit its winter weather readiness reports as required under 16 TAC § 25.55(c)(2) impacted four generation assets with a cumulative capacity of 268.2 MW-enough to power an estimated 53,640 homes during periods of peak demand.
+Accordingly, the potential impact of a weather-related failure at one of the four impacted generation resources is significant and merits the assessment of enhanced administrative penalties.

-Further, DICE recommends that the administrative penalties assessed to BT Cooke for its violations of 16 TAC § 25.55(c)(2) be increased by \$50,000 day that the violations continue after the date of this memorandum.
-DICE believes the continued accumulation of penalties is necessary to ensure that the winter weather readiness report is ultimately filed.
+Further, DICE recommends that the administrative penalties assessed to Shell be increased by 50,000 per resource per day that violations under 16 TAC § 25.55(c)(2) continue after the date of this memorandum and by 25,000 per day that violations under ERCOT Nodal Protocol § 3.21(3) continue after the date of this memorandum.
+DICE believes the continued accumulation of penalties is necessary to ensure that the winter weather readiness reports are ultimately filed.

-Therefore, DICE recommends that an administrative penalty of \$550,000 for BT Cooke's violation of 16 TAC § 25.55(c)(2) is reasonable and appropriate when considered in light of the factors listed under PURA § 15.023(c).
-Additionally, DICE recommends that the penalty be increased by \$50,000 for each day that violations under 16 TAC § 25.55(c)(2) continue after the date of this memorandum.
+Therefore, DICE recommends that an administrative penalty of 2,375,000 for Shell's violations of 16 TAC § 25.55(c)(2) and ERCOT Nodal Protocol § 3.21(3) is reasonable and appropriate when considered in light of the factors listed under PURA § 15.023(c).
+Additionally, DICE recommends that the penalty be increased by 50,000 per resource per day that violations under 16 TAC § 25.55(c)(2) continue after the date of this memorandum and by 25,000 per day that violations under ERCOT Nodal Protocol § 3.21(3) continue after the date of this memorandum.